 Shakespeare’s sonnets, 154 in all, demonstrate his mastery of the English language in a way that some of us might appreciate, if not fully understand, and perhaps even want to imitate.

-With this in mind, the Southern Shakespeare Company, in partnership with the Tallahassee Democrat and the Florida Lottery will hold its FIFTH ANNUAL SONNET CONTEST in 2019.
+With this in mind, the Southern Shakespeare Company, in partnership with the Tallahassee Democrat and the Florida Lottery will hold its SIXTH ANNUAL SONNET CONTEST in 2020.

 There will be three categories: COLLEGE/ADULT, HIGH SCHOOL, and MIDDLE SCHOOL.